apache/echarts-doc/en/option-gl/partial/light.md

 Turning on the shadows can bring more realistic and layered lighting to the scene.
 But it also increases the operating overhead of the program.

-The following two images shows the difference between turning on the shadow and turning off the shadow.
+The following two images show the difference between turning on the shadow and turning off the shadow.

 <div class="twentytwenty-container" style="width: 700px;">
     <img src="documents/asset/gl/img/geo-shadow.png" width="100%" title="Shadow">